 I was extremely happy outside of work, but when I was at my toxic job or even on the way there, my soul felt like it was trapped in my body, and all I wanted to do was escape.

 In all reality, I hope that you’ve never experienced this kind of stress from work.
-But statistically speaking, you probably already have or you will at some point in the future.
+But statistically speaking, you probably already have, or you will at some point in the future.
 Your symptoms may look slightly different than mine, but experiencing a toxic job is something that you will never forget once it happens to you.

 Toxic Workplace Tracking Printable by BrokenMirrorStudios

-Toxic Work Environment
+What is a Toxic Work Environment

-A toxic work environment is characterized by pervasive hostility—which can include gossip, bullying, favoritism, micromanagement, lack of transparency and support, and unhealthy levels of competition.
+A toxic work environment is characterized by pervasive hostility—which can include gossip, bullying, favoritism, micromanagement, lack of transparency and support, or unhealthy levels of competition.
 By definition, toxic work environments negatively affect your health, productivity level, and morale.

 I know that in my toxic work environment, the stress came from a combination of all of the above.
+So where is yours coming from?

 A toxic work environment often forms when: